Cannabis Trichomes – The Crystal Engine of Flower

 What Are Trichomes?

-The word trichome comes from the Greek word for “hair,” and that’s exactly what they are: microscopic outgrowths that develop on the plant as it matures.
+The word trichome comes from the Greek word for “hair,” and that’s exactly what they are: microscopic outgrowths or appendages that develop on the plant as it matures.

 But cannabis trichomes aren’t just plant fuzz — they’re biochemical factories.
 They produce and store the compounds that define the cannabis experience, including: